Martha McTier: Alarmed by revolutionary violence

 While alerted, following her brother's arrest in 1793, that her letters were being opened and read by the authorities, McTier refused to be cowed.
 She assured Drennan that "in these times I never will be gagged".
 Yet she often advised caution, seeming to welcome her brother's growing distance from the inner counsels of the United Irishmen.
-But this may not, alone, have been concern for her brother's safety.
+But this may not, alone, have been a concern for her brother's safety.
 Her enthusiasm for Revolutionary France, from which the United Irish sought practical assistance, was cooled more rapidly than his by reports of political violence.

 When news reached them of the September 1792 massacres in Paris, Drennan suggested that when the forces of reaction were at the gates it was "no time to weigh nice points of morality"- McTier, however, confessed herself "turned, quite turned, against the French," and feared that the Revolution was "all farther than ever from coming to good".
 She grew wary of the "bloody cost" of subverting "all religion and order" for "an experiment of what can only be a doubtful improvement".

 In 1798, like her brother in Dublin, in Belfast McTier was in a heavily garrisoned town in which there was little prospect of a rebel demonstration.
 Neither was implicated in the United Irish insurrection which was defeated to the north of Belfast at Antrim and to its south at Ballynahinch.
 Her position in Belfast was nonetheless fraught, as she daily anticipated a raid by the authorities upon her house.
 "You seem to think", she wrote to her brother, "that I should fly.
 Why, I have not one fear.
 'Tis only the rich area alarmed, or the guilty.
 I am neither".

 With executions proceeding, McTier successfully petitioned General Nugent to spare Joseph Crombie, the son of the Reverend James Crombie.
 Crombie later emigrated to America.